zararah/zararah.net/media/index.md

 * [The road to hell is paved with brightly coloured bubble maps](http://tech.transparency-initiative.org/zara-rahman-the-road-to-hell-is-paved-with-brightly-coloured-bubble-maps/) - Transparency and Accountability Initiative, September 2014

-* [Shooting your harddrive into space, and other ways to practise responsible development data](https://responsibledata.io/ways-to-practise-responsible-development-data/) - co-authored a book on the use of responsible data in international development, September 2014.
+* [Shooting your harddrive into space, and other ways to practise responsible development data](https://responsibledata.io/ways-to-practise-responsible-development-data/) - a book I co-authored on the use of responsible data in international development, September 2014.

 * [Informing the People: Oil Contracts Demystified](http://thinkafricapress.com/legal/openoil-informing-nation-oil-contracts-demystified) - Think African Press (November 2012)

-* [Oil Contracts: how to read and understand them](http://openoil.net/understanding-oil-contracts/) - a book, co-authored in October 2012
+* [Oil Contracts: how to read and understand them](http://openoil.net/understanding-oil-contracts/) - a book I co-authored in October 2012

-* [Exploring Oil Data: a Reporter's Handbook](http://openoil.net/exploring-oil-data/) - a book, co-authored in 2012
+* [Exploring Oil Data: a Reporter's Handbook](http://openoil.net/exploring-oil-data/) - a book I co-authored in 2012